ACH vs. Wire Transfers: An Overview for Compliance Professionals

 A sending point is an entity that transmits batches to the ACH Network on behalf of an originating financial institution and/or receives incoming batches from the ACH Network on behalf of a receiving financial institution.

-Wires vs. ACH: Money Laundering and Fraud Considerations
+ACH vs. Wire Transfers: Money Laundering and Fraud Considerations

 Any type of EFT that allows rapid funds movement, especially across borders, presents a higher potential risk for money laundering.
 Wire transfers have historically been the tool of choice for money launderers, given their irrevocability and rapid funds availability.
 Anti-money laundering regulations in the United States and other countries specifically target wire transfers by requiring financial institutions to include certain information on the transaction record about the originator, beneficiary, and the financial institutions involved.[ii]